LiamKeeble/powR/README.md

 # Usage

 See the 'man' folder for individual functions and their usage.
+Examples will soon be posted below.

+# Data simulation

+# Model simulation

+# Power simulation

+# Plotting power